culturecode/stagehand/Readme.md

 delete entries over all others, so the re-insertion entry will be masked by any unsynced delete entry.
 When the entries are synced, the re-insertion entry will be erased because the delete entry is assumed to represent the current state of that record.

-- If a crash leaves a commit unfinished, subsequent commit entries which use the same session will not be autosynced.

 - CommitEntry#record loads the record associated with the commit entry.
 However, only the table name and the record id are saved in the entry, so the actual record class is inferred from the table_name.
 If multiple classes share the same